fotonauts/activr/README.md

 - Rails generator to setup indexes
 - Rails generator to setup basic views
 - Rails generator to setup admin controllers
-- Permits "Fanout on read" for inactive users, to preserve db size
+- Permits "Fanout on read" for inactive entities, to preserve db size
 - Permits "Fanout on write with buckets", for maximum read perfs